bkaewell/self-driving-car/P3-behavioral-cloning/project_writeup.md

 Next I focused on recovery training to teach the car what to do when it’s off to the side of the road.
 This was also performed on track one.
 I only collected recovery data when the car is driving from the side of the road back toward the middle.
 Each recovery training interval was short lasting about 2-3 seconds.
 I trained for approximately one lap alternating the recoveries from the left and right sides back to the middle.

-To prevent the CNN from memorizing track one, I collected data by driving the car in the opposite direction on track one to help the model generalize.
+To prevent the CNN from memorizing track one, I collected data by driving the car in the opposite direction to help the model generalize.
 Driving in the opposite direction essentially gives the model a brand new track to learn, which helps the model generalize better.
 Furthermore, I collected some training data on the second track, which is more challenging with a mix of steep hills, sharp turns, and road debris.
 I trained on flat terrain with greater emphasis on smoothly executing turns on track two.
 Overall, my final training dataset consisted of 16,430 images.
 Below is the distribution of the steering angles that I recorded:

 ![alt text][image05]

-Histogram of Steering Angles: the range [-1, 1] corresponds to the angle range -/+ 25 deg'
+Aside from the strong peak in the middle, I am pleasantly surprised by how balanced the steering angles are for the left turns (negative values) and right turns (positive) in the training dataset.
+I believe an area of improvement would be to balance out the training dataset by up-sampling the minority classes.
+One approach is .
+This would reinforce the minority classes' signal while reducing potential bias in the model towards the majority classes.

-Due to the characteristics of the training track, there are more straight sections on the track than curve sections and more left turns than right turns causing an unbalanced dataset.
+Due to the characteristics of the training track, the steering angle was virtually zero most of the time.

+there are more straight sections on the track than curve sections and slightly more left turns than right turns causing an unbalanced dataset.
 To combat the angle bias, let’s try an effective technique called data augmentation.